Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Analysis of the SUCCESS-A study data

-Figure \ref{fig:dataexample}D illustrates the estimated probabilities $\hat{P}(T_1 > T_2 \mid \bs Z = \bs z)$, as estimated by Eq.\@ \eqref{eq:predictions}, across patient subgroups defined by molecular tumor subtypes \citep{Perou2000}.
+Figure \ref{fig:dataexample}D illustrates the estimated tie-corrected truncated Mann-Whitney effects, as obtained from Eq.\@ \eqref{eq:predictions}, across patient subgroups defined by molecular tumor subtypes \citep{Perou2000}.
 Here, {\em HER2-positive} patients are characterized by HER2-positive tumors, irrespective of estrogen receptor (ER) status, progesterone receptor (PR) status, or tumor grade.
 HER2-negative tumors are further subdivided into {\em luminal A–like} tumors (HER2-negative, ER and/or PR positive, grade G1 or G2), {\em luminal B–like} tumors (HER2-negative, ER and/or PR positive, grade G3), and {\em triple-negative} tumors (HER2-, ER-, and PR-negative, any grade).
-As shown in Figure \ref{fig:dataexample}D, more than 75\% of patients with triple-negative tumors exhibit an estimated relative treatment effect exceeding 0.5.
-Accordingly, our model suggests that these patients have a greater benefit (in terms of DFS) from the intervention than from the control therapy.
-Further subgroup-specific estimates based on the covariates included in the model are presented in Figure \ref{fig:supp_predictions}.
+As shown in Figure \ref{fig:dataexample}D, more than 75\% of patients with triple-negative tumors exhibit an estimated Mann-Whitney effect exceeding 0.5.
+Accordingly, our model suggests that these patients tend to have a higher benefit (in terms of DFS) from the intervention than from the control therapy.
+Further subgroup-specific estimates are presented in Figure \ref{fig:supp_predictions}.